U1.25 — Phases of the Employment Cycle

 To retain the teacher and maintain performance, Scotch College focuses on maintenance strategies.

-- extrinsic rewards include salary, superannuation, leave entitlements and professional development funding
+- agreements cover salary, superannuation, leave entitlements and other workplace benefits

 Stage 4: Separation